 neuroscience / neuropathology

 Dr. Signaevsky received his MD in 1993 from the Medical Military Academy in St. Petersburg, Russia.
 His medical research passion led to a PhD thesis originated in Erasmus University Rotterdam and defended in Petrov Research Institute of Oncology, St. Petersburg, in 1999.
-Max continued his research career at the Prostate Center in Vancouver, Canada.
+Max continued his research career at the University of British Columbia, Vancouver, Canada.
 In 2005 he moved to New York and assumed the position of Assistant Professor at SUNY Downstate Medical Center.
-In 2016, Max graduated the Neuropathology training program from the University of British Columbia in Vancouver, followed by a fellowship in Neuropathology of Neurodegenerative diseases.
+In 2016, Max graduated the Neuropathology training program from the University of British Columbia, followed by a fellowship in Neuropathology of Neurodegenerative diseases.

-In 2016, Max returned to New York where he was an Scientist and a Brain Bank Fellow at Icahn School of Medicine at Mount Sinai, Friedman Brain Institute.
-He is a recipient of a Career Development Award from NIH/NIA (2017).
-Since 2019 he an Instructor position in the Department of Pathology at Fellow at Icahn School of Medicine at Mount Sinai and NIH NeuroBioBank.
+In 2016, Max returned to New York where he was a Brain Bank Fellow at Icahn School of Medicine at Mount Sinai.
+He is a recipient of the Career Development Award from NIH/NIA (2017).
+Since 2019 he holds an Instructor/Scientist position at Icahn School of Medicine at Mount Sinai and NIH NeuroBioBank.
 In 2020, Max completed training at the Bio and Health Technology Entrepreneurship Lab NYC – a “mini-MBA” curriculum geared towards biotechnology and regulatory affairs.

 IGOR YAROSLAVSKY, PHD